Back to Blog

 Semantic Association

-AI then connects the image to entities and concepts discussed on the page.
-This is where image seo intersects with content structure.
-The image must reinforce the page’s main idea, not distract from it.
+AI then connects the image to the entities and concepts discussed on the page.
+This is where image SEO intersects with content structure.
+The image must reinforce the page's main idea, not distract from it.
+The full technical framework for how filenames, alt text, captions, and structured data work together to communicate semantic meaning is covered in the technical SEO guide for images.

 Quality and Trust Signals